ml-research/vlol-dataset-gen/README.md

 ## Generating images

 This is a very brief instruction on how the three-dimensional Michalski train dataset is generated.
+At first, we generate train descriptions for the whole dataset resorting to a slightly adapted version of Muggleton's train generator.
+We have extended the code to assign labels to the generated train descriptions according to a specified decision rule.
+A default decision rule is specified in TrainGenerator/classification_rule.pl which can be adjusted as desired.
-At first we generate train descriptions for the whole dataset, subsequently we render images for the individual train descriptions and generate their ground-truth information.
+Subsequently, we render images for the individual train descriptions and generate their ground-truth information.
 The train generator provides a wide range of settings allowing to adapt to the given requirements.
+When labeled trains are generated they are evenly distributed in the two classes

 The default output location is TrainGenerator/output/.